 Mesomorphs are more action-oriented, often taking the role of a leader in getting things done.
 Their experience of time is more linear, comfortable stepping through a plan to achieve a goal.
 Their emotional reactivity trends towards anger.

 While animals were figuring out the how of movement, they also needed to figure out the where and why.
 This required the development of complex sensory systems, and the ability to think through the relevance of what they were sensing.
 Ectoderm is the tissue type of our nervous system.
-It is common for Ectomorphs to state that they feel as if their nervous system is right on their skin, and their emotional reactivity trends towards anxiety.
+It is common for Ectomorphs to state that they feel as if their nervous system is right on their skin, their emotional reactivity trends towards anxiety, and can easily become hyper-vigilant to the potential for threat.

 The pictures shown above illustrate quite pure forms of tissue type dominance, which are quite rare.
 We almost always fall into a blend somewhere in the middle of these three types, making assessment somewhat more challenging.
 These charts illustrate for men and women where we tend to cluster.
 (Click on the chart for a full-screen pdf)